AllenSWDB/allenswdb.github.io/databook/physiology/ephys/visual-coding/vcnp.md

 as is described in {cite:t}`siegle2021a`, but these data can be used to address a wide variety of topics.

-Spike-sorted data and metadata are available via the AllenSDK as [Neurodata Without Borders (NWB)](https://www.nwb.org/) files {cite:p}`teeters2015`.
+Spike-sorted data and metadata are available z as [Neurodata Without Borders (NWB)](https://www.nwb.org/) files {cite:p}`teeters2015`.
 However, if you’re using the AllenSDK to interact with the data, no knowledge of the NWB data format is required.